nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/09_metrics_2.md

 Anticholinergic medicines should be prescribed with caution as elderly patients are more likely to experience side effects such as constipation, urinary retention, dry mouth/eyes, sedation, delirium, falls and reduced cognition (which may be wrongly diagnosed as dementia).

 This analysis uses a patient-month version of the NHSBSA [ePACT2 Polypharmacy dashboard ACB metric](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.nhsbsa.nhs.uk%2Fsites%2Fdefault%2Ffiles%2F2021-02%2FACB1_specification_MH_v1.1_Feb2021.docx&wdOrigin=BROWSELINK).
-Rather than generating an ACB score, the percentage of patient-months with anticholinergic prescribing, in which at least 2 medicines of moderate to high anticholinergic burden were prescribed has been calculated.
+Rather than generating an ACB score, the percentage of patient-months with anticholinergic prescribing, in which at least two medicines of moderate to high anticholinergic burden were prescribed has been calculated.

 #### Medicines likely to cause kidney damage (DAMN)